-- Growth in home prices has not translated to more building activity.
-The majority of the housing inventory in Atherton was constructed from 1940 to 1959, with 1,087 units built between 1940 to 1959 compared to 180 units built in 2010 or later (Figure IV-3). - Atherton has the same share of residents with a disability compared to the county (Figure III-17).
-Residents living with a disability in the town are more likely to be unemployed.
-Finally, the aging population is putting a strain on paratransit access countywide. - Unemployment is disproportionately high among residents living with a disability at 11% compared to 5% for residents without a disability in Atherton-particularly when compared to the county (Figure III-20). - Atherton is served by the Menlo Park City, Redwood City, and Las Lomitas Elementary School Districts. - Countywide 27% of Hispanic students met or exceeded mathematics testing standards and 40% met or exceeded English testing standards.
+- However, growth in home prices has not translated to more building activity.
+The majority of the housing inventory in Atherton was constructed from 1940 to 1959, with 1,087 units built between 1940 to 1959 compared to 180 units built in 2010 or later (Figure IV-3). - Atherton has relatively the same share of residents with a disability compared to the county (Figure III-17).
+In general, residents living with a disability are more likely to be unemployed and an aging population is putting a strain on paratransit access countywide. - Regionally, unemployment is disproportionately high among residents living with a disability at 11% compared to 5% for residents without a disability in Atherton-particularly when compared to the county (Figure III-20). - Atherton is served by the Menlo Park City, Redwood City, and Las Lomitas Elementary School Districts.
+The Town is split into thirds amongst these districts. - Countywide 27% of Hispanic students met or exceeded mathematics testing standards and 40% met or exceeded English testing standards.
 Hispanic students in Menlo Park City Elementary, Las Lomitas Elementary, and Redwood City Elementary, which includes Atherton's Adelante Selby Spanish Immersion School, performed better compared to the county (55%, 44%, and 34% respectively in mathematics and 62%, 65%, and 43% in English). - Overall, 29% of public-school students in San Mateo County qualify for reduced lunch.
 This was substantially higher in Redwood City Elementary School District, where 56% of students qualify for reduced lunch which includes Atherton's Adelante Selby Spanish Immersion School.
 County-wide, 20% of public-school students are English learners.
 Again, this rate is higher at Redwood City Elementary, where 38% of students are English learners.
-In contrast, the share of students who qualify for reduced lunch, are experiencing homelessness, or are English learners is lower in Menlo Park City Elementary and Las Lomitas Elementary is significantly lower than the countywide share (Disparate Access to Educational Opportunities Appendix). - At the high school level, Sequoia Union district has the highest dropout rate in the County (10%), and dropout rates among Pacific Islander (20%), Hispanic (16%), and Black (12%) students are much higher (Disparate Access to Educational Opportunities Appendix).
+In contrast, the share of students who qualify for reduced lunch, are experiencing homelessness, or are English learners is lower in Menlo Park City Elementary and Las Lomitas Elementary is significantly lower than the countywide share (Disparate Access to Educational Opportunities Appendix).

+At the high school level, Sequoia Union district has the highest dropout rate in the County (10%), with dropout rates among Pacific Islander (20%), Hispanic (16%), and Black (12%) students are being higher than amongst their peers of other races and/or ethnicities (Disparate Access to Educational Opportunities Appendix).